 New moms often have questions about breastfeeding their babies.
 From the art of latching on to the number of times you should feed a baby or just how much milk a baby should take at each feeding, questions loom large.

 One of the most commonly asked is whether a breastfeeding mom’s diet affects her infant.

-According to Jones, digestive discomfort or gassiness in babies is primarily due to the baby’s immature digestive system, not mom’s diet.
+According to Jodi, digestive discomfort or gassiness in babies is primarily due to the baby’s immature digestive system, not mom’s diet.
 Most babies’ bodies will naturally handle gas more easily as they grow and increase their activity.

 While individual babies might be sensitive to certain foods, just as individual adults are, there is no way of knowing which baby will be sensitive to a certain food.
 Babies are unique in this regard — what bothers one may not bother another.

-“If mom thinks her baby is reacting to a particular food, she should eliminate that food from her diet for two to three weeks to see if baby’s symptoms improve,” says Jones.
+“If mom thinks her baby is reacting to a particular food, she should eliminate that food from her diet for two to three weeks to see if baby’s symptoms improve,” says Jodi.
 “If baby’s symptoms do improve, then this food may be a problem for baby.
 And mom will know to avoid it while breastfeeding or until baby matures.”

-Jones also suggests that although there are no foods that a mother should strictly avoid while breastfeeding, there are a few considerations:
+Jodi also suggests that although there are no foods that a mother should strictly avoid while breastfeeding, there are a few considerations:

 - Proteins in some foods (such as cow’s milk protein or peanut protein) do pass into mother’s milk.
 If there is a family history of food allergies, you may wish to limit or eliminate the food allergens common in your family.

 - It is best to avoid eating fish known to be high in mercury.
 These include shark, king mackerel, tilefish and swordfish.